SAP-samples/teched2025-IN162/intro/intro1/README.md

 ## Summary

 You should now be familiar with the session scenario.

-Now, to learn all the configurations that has been done in **SAP S/4HANA Cloud** system to enable new sales order event publication to **SAP Integration Suite, advanced event mesh**, you can navigate to [SAP S/4HANA Cloud System Configuration](/intro/intro2/README.md) section.
+Let's back to our main chapter and continue look at the [system details](../../README.md#requirements).